karolinaszczesna/data-visualisation/README.md

 ## Resources organization

 All plots are stored in *plots*, interactive plots in *gifs*, and interactive maps in *maps* folders.
-The full html version of interactive plots in plotly and maps are gathered in *html* folder.
 The script in R combined all data transformations, EDA and all visualisations.

 ## Dataset description